layoutBox/PinLayout/README.md

 In RTL direction the value specifies the right edge distance from the superview's right edge in pixels.
 * **`start(_ percent: Percent)`**:left_right_arrow:
 In LTR direction the value specifies the left edge distance from the superview's left edge in percentage of its superview's width.
-In RTL direction the value specifies the right edge distance from the superview's right edge in percentage of its superview's height.
+In RTL direction the value specifies the right edge distance from the superview's right edge in percentage of its superview's width.
 * **`end(_ value: CGFloat)`**:left_right_arrow:
 In LTR direction the value specifies the right edge distance from the superview's right edge in pixels.
 In RTL direction the value specifies the left edge distance from the superview's left edge in pixels.
 * **`end(_ percent: Percent)`**:left_right_arrow:
-In LTR direction the value specifies the right edge distance from the superview's right edge in percentage of its superview's height.
+In LTR direction the value specifies the right edge distance from the superview's right edge in percentage of its superview's width.
 In RTL direction the value specifies the left edge distance from the superview's left edge in percentage of its superview's width.

 ###### Usage Examples: